compunautics/compunaut_rundeck_jobs/docs/node_ops/linux.rst

 panel site files.
 Typically, this is done whenever new printers are being added to the platform so that they will be accessible via hostname DNS resolution and via the mission control dashboard.

-This is done by targeting the salt master node as the 'rundeck-svc' user and then running these three salt commands in sequence.::
+This is done by targeting the salt master node - via the 'salt_master' tag - as the 'rundeck-svc' user and then running these three salt commands in sequence.::

    sudo salt -I 'compunaut_haproxy:enabled:True' state.apply compunaut_haproxy --state_output=mixed && sleep 10